vsch/idea-multimarkdown/README.md

     - footnotes ⟺ footnote refs
     - references ⟺ ref links/ref images
 - GitHub style rendering that you are used to, out of the box
-- Plain-text-like typing response large documents with syntax highlighting and preview.
+- Fast typing response for distraction free editing
 - Fully customizable to adjust to your project's needs and your preferences

 ### Features